deeplearning4j/deeplearning4j/examples-tour.md

 ### IrisAnalysis.java

-This example takes the canonical Iris Dataset of Iris species measurements of sepal length, sepal width, petal length and petal width.
+This example takes the canonical Iris dataset of the flower species of the same name, whose relevant measurements are sepal length, sepal width, petal length and petal width.
 It builds a Spark RDD from the relatively small dataset and runs an analysis against it.

 * [Show me the code](http://github.com/deeplearning4j/dl4j-examples/blob/master/datavec-examples/src/main/java/org/datavec/transform/analysis/IrisAnalysis.java)